HedvigInsurance/ugglan/Projects/App/Sources/Documentation.docc/State.md

 # State

-State is managed through a Event Sourcing model, the tools and framework for doing this is built in-house and is located at: `https://github.com/HedvigInsurance/presentation`
+State is managed through an Event Sourcing model, the tools and framework for doing this is built in-house and is located at: `https://github.com/HedvigInsurance/presentation`

 State management in Ugglan is essentially the same model as Redux.